A sensitivity curve approach to tuning a pulsar timing array in the detection era: Detection Statistics

 The other statistic we use is a matched filter statistic for resolvable binary supermassive black holes \cite{hazboun:2019sc,ellis+2012match}.
 Binary SMBHs are the leading candidate for the source of the GWB seen by PTA collaborations \cite{ng15smbbh}, and is the main focus of this work.
 As we will demonstrate, tuning a PTA requires not only making it as sensitive as possible to these individual sources, but also maintaining sensitivity to the cross correlations in the GWB.
 Pulsar observing campaigns can be fine-tuned to maximize sensitivity to the GWB, individual sources, or optimized for both.

 There are a few frequentist statistics in the literature developed for single sources in PTAs.
-See for example \cite{babak+2012, ellis+2012match, ellis+2012fp, taylor+2014Bstat}.
-In \ref{sec:appendixA} we review the relationships between these and the polarization, inclination, and phase-marginalized matched filter signal-to-noise ratio used for sensitivity curves in this work and derived in \cite{hazboun:2019sc}.
-After marginalizing over the polarization angle, inclination angle, and initial phase, the signal-to-noise ratio for a circular, non-evolving binary black hole source can be written as \be
+See for example \cite{babak+2012, ellis+2012match, ellis+2012fp, taylor+2014Bstat, hazboun:2019sc}.
+In \ref{sec:appendixA} we review the relationships between these and the matched filter signal-to-noise ratio used for sensitivity curves in this work.
+The signal-to-noise ratio for a circular, non-evolving binary black hole source can be written as \be

 \ee where